DISCLAIMER: This post may have some affiliate links in which I receive a commission from said links.

 I spoke too soon about finding the plot addicting because it ended up being just the style and finally the sense of wondering if Harvey was even brought to justice at all.
 I’m sorry but as the plot moved along, I was getting even more impatient and frustrated by many people, including Susie (who was supposedly dead).
 What made me even madder was how she was given a chance to be in Ruth’s body but she ‘used’ Ruth’s body just like that AND did not care for violation of using Ruth’s body.
 IF anything like that happens, I’m sure none of us would ever want to go through with something so important and found out afterward our bodies have been destroyed just because someone invaded us AND took our chance away to experience on our own.
 I don’t care IF I lost the point with how it was trying to emphasize Susie’s feeling and loneliness and felt she had to jump at the chance.
 I felt it was just so unfair and wrong to Ruth in every sense.
 AND it did not matter if it was Ruth wanting it or liking Ray OR NOT, I think Ruth has the right to decide for herself what she wanted in life or how she would approach it, NOT having someone rob her of the decision.
 It was pathetic to make up an excuse.
 (Yeah, Susie was grabbing at the chance and it was too sudden to think clearly BUT it was dumb to use Ruth like that.
 What if it wasn’t Ruth’s body that she went into but her sister’s?
 What then?)

-The ending–though I thought meaningful in some extent with the forgiveness and how everyone was able to move on, but I felt a fakeness toward it.
+The ending–though I thought meaningful to some extent with the forgiveness and how everyone was able to move on, I felt a fakeness toward it.
 It was only a cover-up for the times each one hurt each other–one way or another.
 Yes, they were trying hard to move on, but it felt too fake to me.
-Also, the whole thing with Harvey meeting with his fate was priceless to say the least.
+Also, the whole thing with Harvey meeting with his fate was priceless, to say the least.
 YET it wasn’t fully satisfying.
-I guess it’s because I’m more used to straight away mystery than everything thrown into the same package that I didn’t enjoy it as much.
+I guess it’s because I’m more used to straight away mystery than everything is thrown into the same package that I didn’t enjoy it as much.
 But I must give the author credit for the great writing style and some interesting thoughts put forth with the idea of Heaven.